|

 I need transportation for medical appointments and for shopping.
 What kind of service is available?

-I am confused by the Medigap insurance policies.
+I am confused by insurance policies.
 Where can I get help?

 Q. What programs and services for seniors are available in Greenwich?

-A. The Greenwich Commission on Aging publishes, and regularly updates, a 62-page Directory of Services for Senior Adults which includes listings for health services, activities, transportation, in-home services, housing, finances, and more.
+A. The Greenwich Commission on Aging publishes, and regularly updates, a Resource Guide for Older Adults which includes listings for health services, activities, transportation, in-home services, housing, finances, and more.
 The booklet is also available at the Commission on Aging office.

 Q. I need transportation for medical appointments and for shopping.
 What kind of service is available?

-A. The Commission on Aging office can assist a senior to connect with TAG, Call-A-Ride, a Share-The-Fare Taxi, Red Cross, or other specialized transportation services by calling (203) 867-6710.
+A. The Commission on Aging office can assist an older adult to connect with TAG, Call-A-Ride, Share-The-Fare Taxi, or other specialized transportation services by calling (203) 862-6710.
 You may also download the Transportation Guide.

-Q. I am confused by the Medigap insurance policies.
+Q. I am confused by insurance policies.
 Where can I get help?

-A. The Health Insurance Counseling Program, a cooperative effort of the Commission on Aging and Family Centers, Inc. has trained volunteers who can help you understand the policies and their premium costs.
+A. The Health Insurance Counseling Program, a cooperative effort of the Commission on Aging and Family Centers, Inc. has trained volunteers who can help you understand the various Medicare, Medigap and Medicare D policies and their premium costs.
 The service is free and appointments can be scheduled by calling (203) 867-6710.

 |